Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 enables the team to select a smaller compute SKU for Azure SQL so the team can manage their costs.

 Another cost optimization the team used in this solution is to share the single Azure Cache for Redis instance for multiple types of data.
-In this solution Redis handles the web frontend session for carts, MSAL authentication tokens, and the UpcomingConcerts data managed by the Web API app.
+In this solution Redis handles the web front-end session for carts, MSAL authentication tokens, and the UpcomingConcerts data managed by the web API app.
 The smallest Redis SKU is capable of handling all of these requirements and the team has decided that they can manage the risk of overwriting data by reusing Redis keys to achieve a lower operating cost.